tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 <details><summary>What is Blockchain?</summary><br>

+A blockchain is an ever-growing list of records, called blocks, that are linked together cryptographically with hashing.
+Hashing, though similar to encryption is fundamentally different in that it cannot be decrypted - it is a one way scrambling of a message to produce a unique string of characters.
+This hash string is what links each list of records to the one previous.

-A blockchain is an ever-growing list of records, called blocks, that are linked together cryptographically.
-Along with encryption, the list of records (blocks), is stored in a distributed manner, meaning that exact copies of all records are stored across all machines (called nodes) that access the network.
-Combined with encryption, this makes the blockchain extremely trustworthy, as the records are very difficult to alter.
-Not only does the encryption form a layer of protection, but even if one record is changed, because there are so many duplicates, its easy to prove that the information was altered.
+The lists of records (blocks), are stored in a distributed manner, meaning that exact copies of all records are stored across all machines (called nodes) that access the network.
+Combined with hashing, this makes the blockchain extremely trustworthy, as the records are very difficult to alter.
+Not only does the hashing form a layer of protection, but even if one record is changed, because there are so many duplicates, its easy to prove that the information was altered.

 <img src= Images/BlockChain_info.png width=800>